 There are always great entertainment deals online which offer discounts on tourist attractions.
 A quick Google search of local tour guides and event managers can reveal great deals.
 Some hotels and hostels may also have special discount rates on tourist attractions which are exclusive for their guests.

-While traveling by air is considered to be safer than traveling by road, a lot of money can be saved by traveling by bus or train for some parts of the journey.
+While traveling by air is considered to be safer than traveling by road such as using the Amarillo TX party bus rentals, a lot of money can be saved by traveling by bus or train for some parts of the journey.
 Traveling by train or bus may mean that it takes a longer time to get to the travel destination.
 This may have indirect cost implications which will need to be accounted for.